EKMallon/UNO-Breadboard-Datalogger/ReadMe.md

 **dataString = dataString + String(YourSensorReadingVariable);**

 The code then saves all the ascii characters in dataString to the SD card automatically.
-Saving data to the SD card at every cycle uses less than 600mAs/day, while a logger that sleeps at 0.25 mA uses ~21,000 mAs during sleep.
-So you should still see at least 80% of the logger operating lifespan you'd get from the more complicated code. (ie:> 8 months on a full set of AA batteries)

 You will find an introduction to the different types of sensors that you can use with the UNO logger at: